rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-We start by using `trpl::channel`, an async version of the multiple-producer, single-consumer channel API we used with threads back in Chapter 16.
+Here, we use `trpl::channel`, an async version of the multiple-producer, single-consumer channel API we used with threads back in Chapter 16.
 The async version of the API is only a little different from the thread-based version: it uses a mutable rather than an immutable receiver `rx`, and its `recv` method